Codecademy/gamut/README.md

 ## Local development

-1. Run `npm install lerna -g` to install `lerna` globally
+1. Run `yarn` in the root directory to install `lerna` and other packages
-1. Run `lerna bootstrap` to bootstrap the modules in the repo for development
+1. Run `yarn bootstrap` to prep each package in the `packages` directory for development

 ### Running storybook